Paul Delisse

-Paul Lespagne Delisse (12 July 1817 – 8 September 1888) was a 19th-century French classical trombonist.
+Paul Lespagne Delisse (12 July 1817 – 8 September 1888) was a French classical trombonist.

+Biography

-Born in Longwy, département Meurthe et Moselle, he became a soloist at the Opéra-Comique and the Orchestre de la Société des Concerts du Conservatoire.
+Born on 12 July 1817, in Longwy, département Meurthe et Moselle, Delisse became a soloist at the Opéra-Comique and the Orchestre de la Société des Concerts du Conservatoire.
 From 1871 to 1888 he was a trombone professor at the Conservatoire de Paris in succession to Antoine Dieppo.
 Delisse transcribed numerous works by classical and contemporary composers for trombone and piano.